svnmp/test-ci/README.md

 # test-ci
-This is testing of CI
+This is testing of CI with Jenkins